wgtayar/basil/README.md

 cd basil
 ```

-If you prefer a different folder name, replace the final `🌿basil🌿` argument with whatever you like.
+If you prefer a different folder name, replace the final `basil` argument with whatever you like.

 ---